 This site uses different types of cookies, including analytics and functional cookies (its own and from other sites).
 To change your cookie settings or find out more, click here.
 If you continue browsing our website, you accept these cookies.

 on 03-31-201612:15 PM - edited on 12-30-201906:53 AM by EmmanuelI

 What’s the difference between Scheduling a workflow from its original location on disk vs as a copy in the Scheduler DB?

-Run a copy of the workflow stored in the scheduler DB creates a copy of the workflow and stores it in the scheduler’s database.
-When the time comes to run the workflow, it is pulled up from the database and run.
+Run a copy of the workflow stored in the scheduler DB creates a copy of the workflow and stores it in the Scheduler’s database.
+When the time comes to run the workflow, it is pulled up the database and run.